 Disneyland Park: ADVENTURELAND

-- Bengal BBQ – Their Outback Vegetable Skewers are vegan, and we’ve been told select meaty skewers can be dairy-free on request – just be sure to check on the sauce (some contain dairy).
+- Bengal BBQ – Their Outback Vegetable Skewers are vegan, and they have a plant-based Hummus Trio.
+We’ve also been told select meaty skewers can be dairy-free on request – just be sure to check on the sauce (some contain dairy).

 - Tiki Juice Bar – Their menu is simple: dairy-free pineapple Dole Whip, pineapple juice, and pineapple floats.
 Enjoy!

 - The Tropical Hideaway – Ready to mix things up?
 They swirl multiple fruity flavors of dairy-free Dole Whip and offer a few different Dole Whip floats.
 They also sell a few grab-and-go snacks.